BirdmanRidesAgain/TechShadow/WEEKLY_STATUS.md

 ### Sean
 - Added stories to trello covering Milestone 4 tasks and DB planning
-- reserached tools for wireframing and db relation design and visualization
+- researched tools for wireframing and db relation design and visualization

 ### Anthony